jaredly/j3/Roadmap.md

+# OK Vision for the nextliness

+wa-sqlite in the house
+There's a Library behind everything and multiple Sandboxes can be called up we can even do like an ephemeral sandbox if we want or those ~constant sandboxes, ya know

 # LOCS can just be IDXs
-no need for start/end, really.
+- [x] no need for start/end, really. nice

 # DataBasery